Microscope Use for Children: Exploring the Microscopic World

 Exploring a Hidden World

-A microscope is a wonderful device that enables children to view a normally invisible world.
+A microscope is a wonderful device that enables children (and adults) to view a normally invisible world.
 There is a mysterious and marvellous universe beyond the Earth that attracts the attention and imagination of many people.
 There is also a fascinating world much closer to us: the microscopic world.
 A microscope lets us peer into this world.
 This article reviews desirable features in a home microscope for children.
 It also describes magnification activities that both children and adults should find interesting.

 Microscopes vary widely in magnification power, features, quality, and cost.
 It's fun and educational to have a microscope in the home, but some care is needed in choosing a suitable instrument.
 Once a microscope is obtained, slides are required so that objects can be magnified.

 Prepared microscope slides obtained from a science supply company are useful.
 Homemade slides are the most interesting type for children, though.
 It's fun for them to collect objects and to see what they look like when magnified.
 Children are especially interested in living specimens, such as creatures in a drop of pond water.
 My students love examining pond water that contains a rich collection of tiny organisms.

 A Magnified View of Pond Water Life

 Types of Microscopes

 Several kinds of microscopes exist.
 The type that is used in schools and homes is generally the compound microscope, which is also known as the compound light microscope.
 A compound microscope uses two lenses to magnify an object—the ocular lens and the objective lens.

 A digital microscope may be an attractive option for some people.
 It sends its images to a computer, where they can be viewed, edited, and saved.
 It's very important to examine the features of a digital microscope before buying one.
 The best digital microscopes are compound ones with added features.
 Some are simply webcams with an ability to magnify an image, however.
 The final image may or may not be of good quality.

 Stereo or Dissection